brucefan1983/GPUMD/doc/gpumd/input_parameters/minimize.rst

 If you want to ouput the optimized structure, use `dump_xyz` in the `nve` ensemble like the following command::

   minimize fire 1.0e-5 1000 1

   ensemble    nve
+  time_step   0
-  dump_xyz    -1 0 1 dump.xyz
+  dump_xyz    -1 0 1 relaxed.xyz
   run         1

 Caveats